ThomasSilloway/Sleepy-AI-Army/README.md

    - The review process would be to see if the full process accomplished the goal, if not, look at the single step.
    - The single step may be the same as the first step in the full process, so it may be better to do the full process and then the user flow would be to revert back to whichever commit was the most correct that they want to operate on.
    - This will cost significantly more money to run, so maybe the option to specify which steps to take would be good

-## Current Status
-Each component below was directly taken from a proof of concept, so the code is very messy.
-We wanted to bring the project to a useful state as fast as possible though, so this is sufficient for now.
-Subsequent updates will clean up the code and make it more maintainable.

-- `Army Man` - Capable of making a small tweak to a file based on a prompt on a single file.
-The file must contain the relative path to the file from the root of the git repository.
-- `Secretary` - Converts the backlog into new ai-goals folders and records the folder names for the General that should be operated on
-- `General` - Initiates the Secretary, upon completion, reads the folder names to operate on and starts a new Army Man for each folder